Dgoodwin92/eat-well/testing.md

 ## **Validation**

 ### W3 HTML
-To validate my HTML, I used [W3 Validation Service](https://validator.w3.org/)
+To validate my HTML, I used [W3 Validation Service](https://validator.w3.org/).
+On my first attempt at submitting this there were errors within my HTML, I am pleased to say that these errors have been corrected.

 * base.html & home.html
 ![HTML](static/images/testing/html-valid.png)